 “Your food choices are just as important as the medications and supplements you take for overall health since they can protect against inflammation,” says Christopher Suhar, MD, medical director of the Scripps Center for Integrative Medicine and a cardiologist at Scripps Clinic.

 Inflammation occurs when the immune system cells that guard against infection and repair injury begin to attack healthy arteries, organs and joints.

 Inflammation is a factor in several chronic conditions, including heart disease, diabetes, rheumatoid arthritis, obesity, cancer, Alzheimer’s disease and various autoimmune diseases.

-An anti-inflammatory diet can significantly influence your health and may prevent inflammation-related disease.
+An anti-inflammatory diet can significantly influence your health and may help prevent inflammation-related disease.

 - Omega-3 fats (salmon, tuna and walnuts)

 An anti-inflammatory diet also limits foods that promote inflammation, including:

 - Trans fats